KaiTheRedNinja/GUI-Dog/README.md

 The Accessibility API is based on https://github.com/Xce-PT/Vosh , while the Gemini API is Google's own Gemini swift SDK.
 The Bridge is completely original.

-Interactions with the Gemini API are defined in two stages:
+Interactions with the Gemini API follow this process:

-1. First stage: Discovery and planning
+1. Decide if the goal is feasible
-    a.
-Receive the user request, focused application, and window title
+2. Gather context
-    b.
-Respond with clarification request, or list of steps
+3. Decide one of the following:
-2. Second stage: Detailed execution
+    - Which tool to use
-    a.
-Receive the current step, plus interactable and contextual elements on the screen
+    - The goal is complete
-    b.
-Use function calling to respond with a list of interactions, and if the step is complete after the actions are done
+    - The goal cannot be achieved
-    c.
-If the step is not complete, the second stage is re-run with the list of past actions, and the current elements
+4. Use the tool, while indicating if the goal has been achieved or not
-    d.
-If the step is complete, the second stage is re-run with the next step
+4. Repeat 2-4 until the LLM indicates that the goal has been achieved

 ## Roadmap